Option Pricing with Time-Varying Volatility Risk Aversion: Empirical Analysis

 \subsection{Data}

-Our empirical analysis is based on daily returns for the S\&P 500 index, the CBOE VIX, and derivative prices on the exchange traded fund, SPX, that tracks the S\&P 500 index.
-Our sample period spans nearly 30 years (7,431 trading days) from January 2nd, 1990 to June 28th, 2019.
-Returns are defined from cum-dividend logarithmic transformed closing prices, downloaded from the Wharton Research Data Services (WRDS).
-Daily VIX prices were downloaded from the website of the Chicago Board Options Exchange (CBOE).
+Our empirical analysis is based on daily returns for the S\&P 500 index, the CBOE VIX, and the panel of SPX option prices based on the S\&P 500 index.
+Our sample period spans 32 years from January 2nd, 1990, to December 31, 2021, with 8,064 trading days.
+Returns are defined from cum-dividend logarithmic transformed closing prices, which were downloaded from the CRSP of Wharton Research Data Services (WRDS).
+Daily VIX prices were obtained from the Chicago Board Options Exchange (CBOE) website.
 The SPX option prices were obtained from two sources.
-Prices for the first six year years (1990--1995) are the so-called Optsum data, purchased from CBOEs website.
-Option prices for the remaining 24 years are OptionMetrics data downloaded from the WRDS database.
-Option prices were preprocessing following \citet{ChristoffersenFeunouJacobsMeddahi2014} and \citet{BakshiCaoChen1997}.
-Specifically, we include out-of-the-money put and call options prices with positive trading volume and with maturity between two weeks and six months, and put option prices are converted to in-the-money call options using put-call parity.
-Much of the existing literature use a single panel of observations per week, typically Wednesday.
-The use of weekly data can make the data set more manageable, and may be justified if there is little additional information in daily data.
-Wednesdays are chosen because liquidity tends to be relatively high on that day of the week.
-In our analysis, we use daily option prices, because the score, $s_{t}$, is need in our equation that updates $\eta_{t}$.
-We use six option prices per day, one for each of the maturities 1, 2, 3, 4, 5 and 6 months.
-In the event that there is not an option with the exact maturity, then we use the option with the largest available maturity, which is less than the desired maturity.
-For each of the six maturities, we retain the most liquid option, as defined by traded volume.\footnote{The number of available option prices has increased almost 50-fold over our sample period, initially from about 38 daily option prices to well over 1,700.} This results in a total of 30,633 option prices in our data set.
-This number is not divisible by six, because some days in the early part of the sample had fewer than six options that meet the inclusion criteria.
+Prices for the first six years (1990--1995) are the so-called Optsum data, which were purchased from CBOE website.
+Option prices for the remaining 26 years are OptionMetrics data downloaded from the WRDS database.